nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 2a.
 There is no edit to undo.
 > 2a1.
 TaskManager shows an error message <br>
 Use case  ends

+#### Use case: Complete task

+**MSS**
+1. User request to mark the specified task as complete
+2. TaskManager marks the specified task as complete

+**Extensions**

+1a.
+The list is empty
+> Use case ends

+1b.
+Specified task is already marked complete
+> Use case ends

 ## Appendix C : Non Functional Requirements